 To factory reset your phone:

-Cordless Yealink phone (the base): follow these instructions
+Cordless Yealink phone (the base): Follow these instructions

-Yealink desk/wired phone: press and hold the OK button
+Yealink desk/wired phone: Press and hold the OK button

 Check your network

+If you are having issues with all of your phones, there is a high likelihood that there is an issue with your network.
+Even if you can still use the internet on your computer, the issue could be a network problem.
 If your phones are ringing properly, but you are experiencing poor call quality during your calls, consider these tips to troubleshoot:

 - Have you gotten any new hardware in your office like a router, modem, or firewall?
 Be sure to have your IT rep configure your device using our Network Specs page.